 The centerpiece of the Gallifrey One convention is the Masquerade of Mandragora, our annual Saturday night costume competition and fashion show.
 For over two decades, Gallifrey One has featured the best and brightest from the world of costuming on our main stage, which also features a live “half-time” presentation (while the judges go about their deliberations) that has previously included such spectacles as band performances, stand-up comedy shows, video events, Mysterious Theatre 337 and the Just a Minute game show.

-The 2021 Masquerade of Mandragora will take place on Saturday night, February 13.
+The 2020 Masquerade of Mandragora took place on Saturday night.
 All convention attendees are welcome to the event, which runs usually around 2 1/2 hours.
 This year’s half-time entertainment will be announced soon.

 If you wish to watch the Masquerade, simply show up on Saturday night in Program A. No need to do anything further except enjoy the show!